Community Health Champions Class of 2020

 Tarryn Sanchez serves as the Campaign Manager for Okay to Say™ at the Meadows Mental Health Policy Institute.
 She is a passionate advocate for creating strong, healthy communities.
 She is grateful for the opportunity to further invest in the Travis County community through this program.

 Rebecca is an empathetic leader who seeks to deeply understand health issues and impacts.
 She is passionate about collaborating with others to transform understanding into practical and evidence-based solutions.

 Elijah is a math and pre-medical student at The University of Texas, as well as a practicing EMT and paramedic student.
 With a strong interest in research, he wants to explore new ways to push the boundaries of medicine and improve access to healthcare for everyone.
 After graduating, he hopes to attend medical school and is very excited to work with other Community Health Champions who are dedicated to improving healthcare access in the Travis County community.

 Megha is a social-tech entrepreneur that focuses on innovation and building community for the aging population.
 She works as the Director of Care Services at Aspire to Age, PBC.
 Building systems and programs that are culturally competent and understanding social determinants of health in populations brings her joy.
-She is excited to join the Community Health Champions Program to further expand her knowledge of our health systems and be of service to our community.
+I am excited to join Community Health Champions to further expand my knowledge in our health system and be of service to our community.

 Teresa has a background in sociology, epidemiology and health research and has worked as a policy analyst in various departments in Health and Human Services.
 She looks forward both to learning more about Central Health and to connecting with others striving to make our community a good place for everyone living in it.

-Lourdes is an executive director at a nonprofit and is passionate about health, education and empowering people to be the best version of themselves.
-She excited about the program because she believe in the social determinants of health as a way for systemic change and she look forward to learning more about Central Health and how to become an asset to better health access.
+I am an executive director at a non profit and I am passionate about health, education and empowering people to be the best version of themselves.
+I am excited about the program because I believe in the social determinants of health as a way for systemic change and I look forward to learning more about Central Health and how to become an asset to better health access.